What are social security bend points?

 Next, the second bend point is between $996 and $6,002.
 There, you only get 32% back.

-The maximum PIA in 2021 (this is the largest monthly check you can get) is $2324 at 62, and $3113 at Full Retirement Age.
-(If you get your delayed retirement credits, then at 70 the maximum check is currently $3895.)
-In 2023, after a nice COLA adjustment, the numbers are $2572 at 62, and $3627 at FRA.
-Maximium check at age 70 is $4555 in 2023.
+The maximum PIA in 2021 (the largest monthly check you can get) is $2324 at 62 and $3113 at Full Retirement Age.
+(If you get your delayed retirement credits, then at 70, the maximum check is currently $3895.)
+In 2023, after a nice COLA adjustment, the numbers were $2572 at 62 and $3627 at FRA.
+Maximum check at age 70 is $4555 in 2023.

 So, in summary, the first few dollars you earn in social security credits are valuable to you, as you get 90% credit for them.
-After that first bend point, you only get 32% to the second bend point, and 15% above that until you hit maximum social security.
+After that first bend point, you only get 32% to the second bend point and 15% above that until you hit maximum social security.

 On to the main point of the blog: how many years does it take a high earner to get to their first and second bend point?